panva/node-oidc-provider/docs/README.md

 ### cookies

-Options for the [cookie module](https://github.com/pillarjs/cookies#cookiesset-name--value---options--) used by the OP to keep track of various User-Agent states.
+Options for the [cookie module](https://github.com/pillarjs/cookies#cookiesset-name--value---options--) used to keep track of various User-Agent states.

 ### cookies.keys